-Media and Entertainment: Our media and entertainment team offers services that leverage our proprietary tools and methodologies that are designed to help our clients create new revenue streams, capitalize on emerging digital opportunities, harness new-age consumers to their advantage and boost margins.
+Media and Entertainment: Our media and entertainment solutions are designed to help our clients create new revenue streams, capitalize on emerging digital opportunities, harness new-age consumers to their advantage and boost margins.
 The key media and entertainment sectors we serve include:

 - Music;

 - Publishing;

-- Television;
+- · Television;

-- · Radio;
+- Radio;

 - Filmed entertainment;

 - Gaming and animation;

-- Sports entertainment; and
+- · Sports entertainment; and

 - Internet and outdoor advertising firms.